-1.Notice of Intent, 151 Bass Point Rd- Request demolition of the existing residence and construct a single family home within Bordering Land Subject to Flooding, Coastal Bank, and Buffer Zone.
+1. Notice of Intent, 151 Bass Point Road

+Request to demolition the existing residence and construct a single family home within Bordering Land Subject to Flooding, Coastal Bank, and Buffer Zone

 Homeowner will build home to FEMA specifications, reports the new home is within the footprint of the home currently there, set back line will remain as is.
-The home will be build on cement pilings, existing foundation will be back filled with gravel that will be porous, allowing water to flow through "essentially creating a dry well."
+The home will be built on cement pilings, existing foundation will be back filled with gravel that will be porous, allowing water to flow through "essentially creating a dry well."
 Questions posed by the public:

 - Bob Bennett, 134 Bass Pt Rd- Expressed concern with the house on stilts, feels it will allow the ocean to come through and "flood the whole area."
 The Commission responded that raising the house is complying with FEMA regulations.
 Bennett asked if the elevation of the land will stay the same and the Owners responded in the affirmative.
 Also stated there is no intention to raise the seawall at this time. - Jean Yonkers, Marc Macchi, 160 Bass Pt.
-Rd- Want to know if the trees are going to stay and the Owners of 151 answered in the affirmative
+Rd- Want to know if the trees are going to stay and the Owners of 151 answered in the affirmative.

-No DEP file# has been issued to date.
+No DEP file # has been issued to date.
 DEP sent an email to the owners requesting an updated site plan before they will issue a file # and the Owners report they plan to bring the updated site plan to DEP in Wilmington tomorrow.
 Chairwoman Kent notified the Owners that the Commission cannot vote to issue a permit until a DEP # is issued.
-Based on tonight's discussion she feels the order of conditions will include: trees stay, use erosion controls, comply with all FEMA regulations, and there will be no alteration in the site elevations.
-A continuance was scheduled for 8/31 pm, Eden Reiner made a motion for the continuance, Mark Patek seconded, passes unanimously.
+Based on tonight's discussion she feels the Order of Conditions should include: trees to remain, use erosion controls, comply with all FEMA regulations, and there will be no alteration in the site elevations.
+A continuance was scheduled for 8/31, Eden Reiner made a motion for the continuance, Mark Patek seconded, passes unanimously.

-2. Notice of Intent for Nahant Bay Eelgrass harvesting- Posted publicly today, no DEP file# issued yet
+2. Notice of Intent for Nahant Bay Eelgrass harvesting- Posted publicly today, no DEP file # issued yet

-4. Request to Amend Order of Conditions, 4 White Way (047-0593)Request to change mitigation measures for work with Bordering Land Subject to Flooding- Engineer of the Town of Everett made a site visit and recommended a swale to collect driveway and additional street water, swale will direct water to drain to rear of 64 Willow Rd property owned by Steve Arzillo, who stated; "he'll be removing fill that's in the corner of his yard which will allow water to naturally drain into my yard."
+3. Request to Amend Order of Conditions, 4 White Way (047-0593)

+Request to change mitigation measures for work with Bordering Land Subject to Flooding

+Applicant hired an engineer who conducted a site visit and recommended a swale to collect driveway and additional street water, swale will direct water to drain to rear of 64 Willow Rd property owned by Steve Arzillo.
+Arzillo stated; "he'll be removing fill that's in the corner of his yard which will allow water to naturally drain into my yard."
 Owner David Seetaram submitted arial photo showing where the trench (with crushed stone) will collect water and drain to the swale.
 Engineer recommends the Town of Nahant put in another catch basin at the base of Pond St to divert to the golf course.
 Questions from the Commissioners:

 - Want to know if shrubbery will be removed?
-Owner states they will have to come out because it will be continuously wet where the swale is constructed - Chairwoman Kent recommends apron at the end of the driveway - Eden Reiner asked if this is a trench filled with crushed stone, has concern that the water will overwhelm the crushed stone - Mark Patek asks how the swale will be maintained, the Chairwoman responded that if the swale is a perpetual condition it must be maintained - Commission members voiced support for the proposal, especially given agreement from the abutter (Arzillo) - Continuance issued for 8/31 interim meeting, Eden moved to continue and Mark seconded, motion passed unanimously 6-0 (Tom Famulari abstained)
+Owner states they will have to come out because it will be continuously wet where the swale is to be constructed. - Chairwoman Kent recommends apron at the end of the driveway. - Eden Reiner asked if this is a trench filled with crushed stone, has concern that the water will overwhelm the crushed stone. - Mark Patek asks how the swale will be maintained, the Chairwoman responded that if the swale is a perpetual condition it must be maintained. - Commission members voiced support for the proposal, especially given agreement from the abutter (Arzillo). - Continuance to 8/31 interim meeting, Reiner moved to continue and Patek seconded, motion passed 6-0-1, Famulari abstained.